marwahaha/quantum-maxcut-reference/README.md

     * **Average case**: summary of results for algorithms on average-case instances of Hamiltonians, defined over random ensembles of graphs (typically regular graphs).
     * **Remarks**: assorted remarks and comments about the problem.

-2. **Techniques**: contains a landing page summarizing different analytic techniques used to prove approximation, along with dedicated pages for
+2. [Techniques]({{site.baseurl}}/techniques/): contains a landing page summarizing different analytic techniques used to prove approximation, along with dedicated pages for
     * **Lower bounds**: list of methods for providing algorithmic lower bounds on the maximum energies of Hamiltonians.
     * **Upper bounds**: list of methods for providing upper bounds on maximum energies of Hamiltonians.
     * **Analysis**: summary of techniques for relating lower and upper bounds in order to derive approximation ratios

-4. **Open questions**: a dedicated page for collecting open questions and unproven conjectures.
+4. [Open questions]({{site.baseurl}}/open_questions.html): a dedicated page for collecting open questions and unproven conjectures.

-5. **Bibliography**: all references used in this website, along with a copyable .bib file for ease of citation in future work.
+5. [Bibliography]({{site.baseurl}}/bib.html): all references used in this website, along with a downloaded .bib file for ease of citation in future work.

 ---